pratulmuthuraja/big-data-technologies-project/README.md

 ## TODO

 - [x] Evaluation Code for each Systems
-- [ ] Python Code to plot values obtained to generate graph
+- [x] Python Code to plot values obtained to generate graph
 - [ ] Report
 - [x] Requirements file
 - [ ] Add comments to code
+- [ ] Save output to file and read from that as input in plotter.py